bglover/puppet-users_sys/README.md

   "users_sys::groups_settings" : { localgroup_definition_here }
 }
 ```
 Users and groups are generated across the hierachy.
-Pretty sure the lowest defined for a host is the one that will get used.
-Defaults are just a hash of values to be set as the defaults for all items in users/groups_settings.
+Pretty sure the lowest defined for a host is the
+one that will get used.
+Defaults are just a hash of values to be set as the defaults for all items
+in users/groups_settings.
+Im using create_resouces() for this so defaults are hash of default
+localuser and localgroup attributes, and settings are hashes of hashes of localuser and localgroup attributes.

+So to make all your users have a comment it would be:
+"users_sys::user_defaults" : { "comment" : "lulzers", "shell" : "/sbin/lulzshell" }

+while if you didnt like little bobby you could set:
+"users_sys:users_settings" : { "littlebobby" : { "group" : "shadowbanned" } }

 ```javascript
 {